|

 - Custodial Account

-Minors under 18 can open any of these accounts with assistance from a guardian who must be at least 18 years old.
-The assets in these accounts are held for the minor's benefit.
+For each of these accounts, a minor under 18 can open an account with the help of a guardian who is at least 18 years old.
+The assets in these accounts are intended for the minor’s benefit.

 Although E*Trade doesn’t offer 529 accounts, its parent company, Morgan Stanley, does.
-Like the other accounts listed, a 529 account involves both a child and an adult (not necessarily a parent).
+Like the other accounts mentioned, the 529 is a joint venture between a child and an adult (not necessarily a parent).

 Steps to Open an E*Trade Account for a Minor

-Opening a minor account at E*Trade is simple.
-Go to the broker’s website and scroll down to the bottom to find the link to open a new account under Quick Links.
-Skip the purple button at the top because it only includes popular accounts.
+Opening a minor account at E*Trade is straightforward.
+Visit the broker’s website and scroll to the bottom to find the link to open a new account under the Quick Links section.
+Ignore the purple button at the top for opening a new account, as it only lists the most popular accounts.

-After choosing the right link, you'll see a page with all available accounts at E*Trade.
-Tabs at the top show different account types.
-Click on Brokerage to find Custodial and Coverdell accounts.
+After selecting the correct link, you’ll see a new page showing all available accounts at E*Trade.
+There are several tabs at the top of the page for different account categories.
+Click on Brokerage to find tiles for Custodial and Coverdell accounts.

-Under the Retirement tab, you’ll find the Minor IRA option.
-Each account tile has a Learn More link that provides additional details.
-You can click this link or the tile itself to start opening the account, leading you to the application page.
+Under the Retirement tab, you’ll find a tile for the Minor IRA.
+Each of these tiles has a Learn More link that provides more details on the account type.
+You can click on the link to open the account on both the tile and the information page.
+This will lead you to the application page.

-Applications for the Minor IRA and Coverdell accounts are done online through DocuSign, just like the regular Custodial account application.
-Fill in the required details and double-check before submitting.
+The applications for the Minor IRA and Coverdell account are provided through DocuSign and can be completed online, just like the regular application for a Custodial account.
+Provide the required information and double-check your entries.

-You can also open minor accounts using E*Trade’s mobile app.
-Tap the Menu icon at the bottom-right corner and scroll down to find the link for opening an account.
-You don't have to log in to begin an application.
+You can also use E*Trade’s mobile app to open any of the three accounts for minors.
+Tap the Menu icon in the bottom-right corner of the app and scroll down to find the link to open an account.
+You don’t need to log in to start an application.

-For all three account types, you'll need information for both the custodian and the minor, such as tax ID numbers and birth dates.
+For any of the three accounts opened through either method, you’ll need to provide information for both the custodian and the minor, such as tax ID numbers and birth dates.

 Fees and Commissions on Minor Accounts

-E*Trade doesn’t charge special fees or commissions on minor accounts.
-There are no annual fees or low-balance penalties, and most trades now have no commissions.
-There's also no minimum deposit required.
+E*Trade does not impose any special fees or commissions on its minor accounts.
+There are no annual fees or low-balance charges, and many products now have commission-free trading.
+Additionally, there is no minimum deposit required.

 Charles Schwab as an Alternative

-E*Trade isn’t the only brokerage offering accounts for minors.
-Charles Schwab provides the same three minor accounts as E*Trade, plus the 529 account.
-You can open these accounts on Schwab’s website, and you can open a custodial account using Schwab’s mobile app.
-To do so, tap the More icon at the bottom-right corner, then locate the option to open an account.
+all three of the minor accounts available at E*Trade, plus the 529 account.
+You can open any of these accounts on Schwab’s website, and the custodial account can be opened through Schwab’s mobile app.
+To do this, tap the More icon in the bottom-right corner and find the link to open an account on the next page.

-On Schwab’s website, click the orange-brown button at the top-right corner to open an account.
-On the next page, select the option to view all account types (minor accounts won't show initially).
-After seeing all accounts, select the one you want and start the application.
+On Schwab’s website, locate the orange-brown button in the top-right corner to open an account.
+On the next page, find the link to view all accounts (the specific minor accounts won’t appear initially).
+Once you see all account types, find the one you need and start the opening process.

-Charles Schwab doesn’t charge commissions on online trades of U.S.-listed stocks and ETFs in minor accounts.
-Schwab also requires no minimum deposit for these accounts.
+Charles Schwab does not charge commissions on U.S.-listed stocks and ETFs traded online in a minor

 Learn more about the Charles Schwab custodial account.